umittas2000/PomDesignPattern2/README.md

 ## Problems without Framework:
 1. Code duplications
-2. updating the locator when they change
+2. updating the locators when they change

 ## What is Page Object Model?